eodenyire/holberton-system_engineering-devops-24/0x00-shell_basics/README.md

 4-listmorefiles this file execute ls linux command with 2 argument l and a
 #fit 5-listfilesdigitonly this file execute ls linux command with 3 args l, n and --ignore
-6-firstdirectory this file execute mkdir linux command with 1 arg
+6-firstdirectory this file execute mkdir linux command with 1 arg 7-movethatfile this file execute mv linux command with 2 args 8-firstdelete this file execute rm linux command with 1 arg